Board of Directors

 PD Gladiators, Inc. is a Georgia nonprofit corporation.
 We are governed by a Board of Directors currently consisting of the following members:

 Sarah Blanchard, MS: Sarah is a personal trainer and wellness coach at her studio in the Decatur area.
 She is a person living with Parkinson’s disease.
 In 1992, she earned her Bachelor’s Degree at the University of California at Santa Cruz in History.
 She earned her Master’s Degree in Exercise Science with an emphasis in Wellness and Health Promotion from Georgia State University in 2001.
 She also received training through Wellcoaches to help individuals make lasting health related behavior change.
 Sarah is an active participant in PD Gladiators network classes and is passionate about movement and its’ effects on health.
-She serves as Chair of our Program Committee.
+She serves as co-Chair of our Network Evaluation.

 Andrew Friede, MD, MPH: Andy is a Registered Mediator at Cerulean Mediation.
 He is a senior leader and business-focused expert with 30 years of experience in leadership, strategic planning, management, medicine, public health, analytics, informatics, business and business development, finances, marketing, M&A, relationship development, dispute resolution, and strategic alignment.
 He is a former Vice President and Chief Medical Officer at SRA International and served as Branch Chief and Medical Epidemiologist at the Centers for Disease Control and Prevention.
 Andy serves as co-Chair of our Grant Writing Committee.

 Larry Kahn, JD: A 1985 graduate of Yale Law School, Larry is a retired tax attorney specializing in international mergers & acquisitions, a novelist and a person living with Parkinson’s disease.
 He is active in the Atlanta Parkinson’s community and is a true believer in the medicinal value of vigorous and varied exercise.
 Larry is also a director of the Livramento Delgado Boxing Foundation, Inc. and the Yellow River Center, Inc., Georgia nonprofit corporations dedicated to providing PD-specific exercise opportunities to people with Parkinson’s disease and their care partners.
 He serves as the President and Chairman of the Board of PD Gladiators and co-Chair of our Grant Writing Committee.